mxenabled/web-widget-sdk/test/README.md

 - `npm run test:server` to start the proxy server.
 - `npm run test:integration` to run integration tests in a headless browser.

-Make sure you have the following environment variables set for the proxy
+Make sure you do a build (`npm run build`) before running tests and also have the following environment variables set for the proxy server:
-server:

 - `INTEGRATION_TEST_API_HOST`, the Platform API host, eg. "https://int-api.mx.com/".
 - `INTEGRATION_TEST_API_KEY`, the client's API key.
 - `INTEGRATION_TEST_CLIENT_ID`, the client's id.
+- `INTEGRATION_TEST_USER_GUID`, the user's guid.